bft-smart/fabric-orderingservice/README.md

 # BFT ordering service for Hyperledger Fabric v1.1

 This is a Byzantine fault-tolerant (BFT) ordering service for Hyperledger Fabric (HLF) v1.1.
 This BFT ordering service is a wrapper around BFT-SMaRt (https://github.com/bft-smart/library), a Java open source BFT library maintained by the LaSIGE research unit at the University of Lisbon.
+For more information regarding this project, read the technical report available at  http://arxiv.org/abs/1709.06921

 ## Pre-requisites